tonyfahrion/howsystemswork/README.md

 * how does tectonic differ from kubernetes + dashboard?
 * is there a relation between modern Smartphones and CoreOS, focusing Android 7 with auto-update?

+### How distributed / scaled storage systems work with modern workload requirements

+* what about object stores like Ceph, Swift and the cloud alternatives?
+* what about scaling ASID compliant databases, how to scale them best?
+  * where are the pitfalls and how to solve common multi-master issues?

+* when not using traditional database systems, how to scale then?
+  * mongodb
+  * redis
+  * etcd
+  * confd
+  * memcached

 ### Systems automation

 * why should I use ansible